twogg-git/k8s-intro/README.md

 # k8s-intro
 Useful beginners intro to Kubernetes

-https://www.katacoda.com/courses/kubernetes/launch-single-node-cluster

-kubectl run twogg --image=twogghub/k8s-intro:1.2-k8s kubectl expose deployment twogg --port=8080 --external-ip=$(minikube ip) --type=LoadBalancer
-kubectl get services
-kubectl describe service twog
-kubectl set image deployment twogg twogg=twogghub/k8s-intro:1.3-k8s kubectl scale --replicas=3 deployment twogg kubectl get pods -o wide kubectl delete pod kubectl get pods -o wide -w kubectl get deployment twogg -o wide

-**Note:** To follow this tutorial you need to install minikube locally.
-Here the instructions: https://github.com/kubernetes/minikube/
+**Note:** To follow this tutorial you need start a minikube service here: https://www.katacoda.com/courses/kubernetes/launch-single-node-cluster

+If you want to try this exercices locally, here is minikube installation link: https://github.com/kubernetes/minikube/

 ## Initial commands